TirumalaKrishnaMohanG/TirumalaKrishnaMohanG/README.md

 - 👀 I’m interested in cooding,Watching anime and Cooking
 - 🌱 I’m currently learning python, Flask { Web as well as Rest API }
 - 💞️ I’m looking to collaborate on opensource [or] Short term projects
-- 📫 How to reach me 'tirumalakrishnamohangudimalla@gmail.com'
+- 📫 How to reach me 'tirumalakrishnamohangudimalla@gmail.com' or 'krishnamohan.t93@gmail.com'

 <!---
 TirumalaKrishnaMohanG/TirumalaKrishnaMohanG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.